mshilts1/biostoreCapacity/README.md

 ```

 **Information in `readCollections()` that can be assumed to be “true”
-and constant for the sake of building the model:**
+for the sake of building the model:**

 - All columns with information about the kit builds:
   - `collection_id`, `kit_type`, `biospecimen_type`, `participant`,